SpotOnInc/renovate-config/README.md

 3. (Optional) We recommend moving the config to `.github/renovate.json5`.
 4. Be sure that the `Dependency graph` and `Dependabot alerts` are enabled for the repo.
 [Details](https://docs.renovatebot.com/configuration-options/#vulnerabilityalerts).
 5. Merge PR and relax.
 Renovate will create PRs based on provided schedules.
-By default - you will see Renovate PRs on Mondays.
+By default, you will see Renovate PRs on Mondays.

 ## Development notes

-To change the default config, please edit [`default.template.json5`](default.template.json5) and create PR.

-`default.json` will be automatically [generated and added](.github/workflows/generate-renovate-config.yaml) after your PR will be merged.
+To change the default config, edit [`default.template.json5`](default.template.json5) and create a PR.
+The matching `default.json` will be automatically [generated and added](.github/workflows/generate-renovate-config.yaml) after your PR is merged.

-That needs to describe what settings do and save `renovate-config/default.json` name magic which [is not present for `.json5`](https://github.com/renovatebot/renovate/issues/15370#issuecomment-1113137651).

 ---

+### Note:

-In case when new `default.json` config does not apply more than 6 hours - create test repo and copy-paste the whole `default.json`, but rename it to `renovate.json`.
+If your new `default.json` config does not apply for more than 6 hours, create test repo and copy-paste the whole `default.json` over and rename it to `renovate.json`.
 Renovatebot will test the configuration and create issues if it found problems with the configuration.
 Or you can ask ChatGPT :)

 ### New Releases